meheditusar/PISeg/README.md

 step 2.
 Reorganize them into images and labels folder, each folder should have train, val, and test subfolders

 step 3.
+Rename the data.yaml file into config.yaml file and also change the dataset structure as described in step 2.
+Change the dataset directory into the trianing_code

+step 4.
 Run this code into a suitable environment for training with YOLOv8.
-Don't forget to change the dataset directory